binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

 * Switches: Mainly because of the data that passes through them.
 * Routers and layer 3 switches: Same as above, plus there will be a lot of sensitive network related information stored here.
 * Syslog servers: For similar reasons to routers, plus events and sensitive information from all sorts of systems collected in one place.
+* Visibility into what is actually happening in the communications between devices on your network.

 There will almost certainly be many others.
 Think about your network topology.
 What information is stored where and over which channels it may pass.
 If you have decided to hand your precious data over to a Cloud Service Provider (CSP), then you are not going to have much control over this and in most cases, your CSP will not have as much control as you would like either, we address this in the [Cloud](#cloud) chapter.
 Also think about the areas that may be easier to compromise than others and take this information into the next step.